Jump to section

 A democratic leadership style is just one of these possible options.

 Let’s examine the democratic leadership style specifically.
 Its strengths and limitations, and ways in which it can be used effectively.

 Different types of leadership

-The most effective leaders combine various styles of leadership based on the need of the hour.
+The most effective leaders combine various styles of management and leadership based on the need of the hour.
 However, most leaders show a dominant style.

 One of the earliest frameworks on leadership styles was proposed by a team of researchers led by psychologist Kurt Lewin in the 1930s.

 Lewin's leadership styles fall into three categories: